kun-lun/kunlun/README.md

 You will get a folder called `deployments` which contains the deployment scripts.

-And if you think our built-in artifacts does not meed your requirements, you can create one patch file to add more roles into the artifact and run `kl plan_deployment` again.
+And if you think our built-in artifacts does not meet your requirements, you can create one patch file to add more roles into the artifact and run `kl plan_deployment` again.
 For example, you might want to add a firewall component: